ccarrster/kraplow/README.md

 When deploying I change the owner group to tomcat:tomcat with sudo chown -R tomcat:tomcat kraplow

 The code uses an API.
+I called mine /chat - you can edit this in web.xml
+All of the code depends on /chat being there.
 Messages are sent as XML or strings.

 The main code for the AI is a function named somethingAI() From there the AI choose how to respond to actions.

 The main frontend loops poll on what action to do next and chat.

+There is no database, everything is stored in session memmory.
 ```